kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault-config-encryption-azure.markdown

 ### Certificates...?

 If you're like me, you probably find certificates can be confusing.
 Are you making an SSL cert?
 Not exactly. *Most* SSL certs are X.509 certs (not all) but they also can be used to encrypt web traffic.
 "Plain" X.509 certs can be used to sign things or encrypt/authenticate, which is what we're doing.
 If you Google around, you'll see they can be called "client certificates" or "personal" certificates.
 There are two places a cert can be installed ("stores"), one is the "Local Machine" store and the other is the "Current User" store.
 The machine store can be accessed by *any* user account, the current user store can only be accessed by the user running the process (usually, you).
 A "cer" file is the **public key** for your certificate.
 You can distribute it to anyone.
 The "pfx" file contains **both the private AND public key**. **DO NOT GIVE IT TO ANYONE.** You want the PFX file for yourself only and to import into your PC and into Azure.
-The PFX file is protected by a password, I recommend a strong one and *don't lose it.*
+The PFX file is protected by a password, I recommend a strong one and *don't lose it.* Rule of thumb: **NEVER let the private key leave your machine.
+This means don't email it.
+Yes, this has really happened before.**

 ### Certificate key length